Ocelmot/Classifier/README.md

 ```

 ### Classify Evidence
-Once you have finished training the classifier, you can classify evidence by passing it to the classifier's classify method.
+Once you have finished training the classifier, you can classify evidence by passing it to the classify method.
 ``` js
 var result = c.classify(e);
 console.log(result)